dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - Compare class balancing techniques like `RandomUnderSampler`, `SMOTE`, with unbalanced performance.
 - Utilize interpolation techniques to create geospatial visualizations that illustrate local and regional wildfire risk patterns and key factors as they evolve over time.
 - Use `SHAP` and `Feature Ablation` to Analyze and identify the most important relationships between wildfire severity and risk factors.

+## Potential Applications
+- **Targeted deployment of firefighting and prevention resources** When conditions indicate a higher likelihood of large or damaging wildfires, agencies can focus personnel and equipment in the areas that need them most.
+- **Identifying high‑risk wildland–urban interface development zones** By estimating the potential financial impact of wildfire damage, proposed building sites can be compared and evaluated more effectively.

 ## Data Sources